AEF1551s/Serial-CLI/README.md

 Select baudrate `-DBAUDRATE=115200`.
 Supports only standart baudrates

 # BUGS
-When first command is procceseed, led turns off imediately - TIM IRQ is called as soon as LED is turned on and TIM counter enable.
+**FIXED** ~~When first command is procceseed, led turns off imediately - TIM IRQ is called as soon as LED is turned on and TIM counter enable.~~

 # Prerequisites